Will you get a stimulus check by December 31?

 About 6.7 million people could be evicted in the coming months as a federal eviction moratorium ends on December 31 according to a report from the National Low Income Housing Coalition and the University of Arizona.
 That would approach the number of people who lost their homes to foreclosure during the 2008 financial crisis and ensuing recession.

 And almost 12 million jobless workers are slated to be cut off from unemployment aid the day after Christmas, according to an analysis by The Century Foundation, a progressive think tank.
-That cutoff would reduce total household income by about $19 billion per month, Oxford Economics said on Tuesday, potentially dragging down overall consumer spending as the economy is slowing.
+That cutoff would reduce total household income by about $19 billion per month, Oxford Economics said, potentially dragging down overall consumer spending as the economy is slowing.

-More than 125 economists this month signed an open letter urging lawmakers to earmark for money for stimulus checks.
+More than 125 economists last month signed an open letter urging lawmakers to earmark for money for stimulus checks.

 "Recurring direct payments will help families meet basic needs, boost state and local economies, and speed the recovery," they wrote in the letter.
 "Cash reaches millions who are struggling economically, including those who don't qualify for unemployment benefits."